VGLoic/post_quantum_exploration/src/stark/README.md

 - the notes on the articles in the related [document](./ARTICLES_NOTES.md),
 - an implementation of a stark proof generation and verification for a range check problem.

+## Improvements to add:
+- use fast Fourier transform instead of Lagrange interpolation,
+- support modular arithmetic for larger prime fields,
+- add measurements on concrete cases,
+- add another system than range check.